jdansev/Space-Deck-BabylonJS/README.md

 # Interstellar Observation Deck

 Recently I've noticed that 3D related graphics (games, virtual sims, etc.) were less prevalent on the web than their desktop counterparts.
 The few that do, existed in the form of short demos and mini games.
-I was intrigued and put together this scene to explore the capabilities of 3D graphics on the web.
-I used [BabylonJS](https://www.babylonjs.com/) which is a 3D engine for JavaScript that comes with very good documentation and framework tools.
-The models used in this project were sourced from [Sketchfab](https://sketchfab.com/).
+I was intrigued and began this project to explore the capabilities of 3D graphics on the web.
+The environment setting is outer space, with some interesting moving visuals and interactive elements.
+I used [BabylonJS](https://www.babylonjs.com/), a 3D JavaScript engine that comes with good documentation and framework tools.
+I've also sourced some high quality assets from [Sketchfab](https://sketchfab.com/).

 ![Screenshot 1](screenshot1.png) ![Screenshot 2](screenshot2.png)